rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600px
    :alt: Average quality scores of German University Students

-   Quality of enroled students per academic subject
+   Average quality of enroled students per academic subject

 In :numref:`qualityScores`, the fifteen popular academic subjects are grouped into topical '*Faculties*': - *Humanities*; - *Law, Economics & Management*; - *Life Sciences & Medicine*; - *Natural Sciences & Mathematics*; and - *Technology*.
 All fifteen subjects are considered *equally significant* for our evaluation problem (see Row 2).
 The recorded average enrolment quality scores appear coloured along a 7-tiling scheme per subject (see last Row).